File Your Taxes

 - Earned Income Tax Credit (EITC).
 The EITC is a tax credit for lower-income working people.
 The income limits change each year and depend on your filing status and how many dependents you can claim.
 You can’t claim the credit if you have more than $10,000 of investment income.

-The IRC is offering virtual or in-person tax preparation services in the following six cities: Dallas TX, Denver CO, Elizabeth NJ, New York City NY, Phoenix AZ or Salt Lake City UT.
-To make an appointment at one of these offices register here.
+The IRC is offering virtual or in-person tax preparation services in the following cities: Boise ID, Dallas TX, Denver CO, New York City NY, Richmond VA or San Diego CA or Salt Lake City UT To make an appointment at one of these offices register here.

 To find another VITA tax preparation site near you, search for locations here or you can work with a virtual tax preparer at https://myfreetaxes.com/.